PowerShell/Community-Blog/Posts/2021/09/my-crescendo-journey.md

 But I knew there must be more to it for Jim to invest this much time and effort into it, and I wanted something to present at the user group meeting.

-So, I started by reading the blog posts about Crescendo and looking a some examples in the [repository][repo].
+So, I started by reading the blog posts about Crescendo and looking at some examples in the [repository][repo].

 ### How Crescendo works